 With lived experience of mental health difficulties, oppression and discrimination.
 My reflexivity in clinical practice, demonstrates knowledge of intersectionality and power imbalance.
 I aim to inform the evidence-base and empower communities.

 I’m committed to developing solutions through education to address systemic and structural racism, increasing ethnic minority research participation and shaping policy for meaningful change.

 My name is Paula and I work for Cambridgeshire and Peterborough NHS Foundation Trust.
 I am a Senior Clinical Mental Health Nurse in the NHS.
 Paula is a NHS Peer Researcher for the TIDES Study.

 My name is Monalisa.
 I’m a Research Coordinator in the Avon and Wiltshire Mental Health NHS Partnership Trust and work on a portfolio of observational and interventional mental health research.
 I have 4 years of experience working within both commercial and portfolio research within the NHS, with previous experience in Ophthalmology.
-I am also a Peer Researcher for the TIDES study, and a member of the ethnic minority Leadership Group in my Trust, working to affect positive change for staff, service users and carers.
+I am also a NHS Peer Researcher for the TIDES study, and a member of the ethnic minority Leadership Group in my Trust, working to affect positive change for staff, service users and carers.